What is the registration process?

 What sort of prices should I be able to charge?

-You should be able to charge between £11 and £18 per hour for repeated cleans, depending on:
+You will normally be able to charge between £9 and £13.50 per hour for repeated cleans, depending on:

 Your location (rural locations charge higher because of travel costs)